-15 years after founding Vapiano in Hamburg, 2017 marked the opening of a new chapter in our company history with our listing in the Prime Standard of the German Stock Exchange.
+15 years after founding Vapiano in Hamburg, 2017 opened a new chapter in our company history with our listing in the Prime Standard of the German Stock Exchange.
 All of us here at Vapiano are proud of this exceptional milestone and, as CEO, I am absolutely delighted to be able to present our first annual report as a stock listed company to you today.
-Our successful IPO was oversubscribed several times; proof of how convincing Vapiano's business model is and of the trust our international investors place in our growth strategy.
+Our successful IPO was oversubscribed several times; proof of how convincing Vapiano's business model is and the trust our international investors place in our growth strategy.